 “You’ve got to start with the customer experience and work back toward the technology – not the other way around.” – Steve Jobs

-In this, the fifth instalment in our” Creating your business plan” article series, we’re going to discuss the information you should include regarding your products and services and how they contribute to your unique value proposition and what sets you apart from your peer group.
+In this, the fifth installment in our” Creating your business plan” article series, we will discuss the information you should include regarding your products and services, how they contribute to your unique value proposition, and what sets you apart from your peer group.

-How will you offer the product or services?
+- How will you offer the product or services?

-What are the ideal price point and profit margins?
+- What are the ideal price point and profit margins?

-What are your innovation plans for this product or service?
+- What are your innovation plans for this product or service?